Skip to content

 How to Check for Neural Processing Units in Windows 11

-In this guide, we’ll show you simple steps to find out if your Windows 11 PC has a Neural Processing Unit (NPU).
+In this guide, we’ll show you how to find out if your Windows 11 PC has a Neural Processing Unit (NPU).

 What is an NPU?

-Your computer’s main processor (CPU) and graphics card (GPU) do most tasks.
-But an NPU is different.
-It’s designed to be faster and use less power for AI-related work.
+While your computer’s main processor (CPU) and graphics card (GPU) manage most jobs, an NPU is purpose-built for AI.
+It’s faster and more power-efficient for these specific tasks.

 Why Check for an NPU?

-Knowing if your PC has an NPU helps you understand what your computer can do.
-It also helps you get the best performance from it.
+Knowing if your PC has an NPU tells you if it can tackle AI tasks with more speed and efficiency.
+It also helps you get the best performance from your machine.

 How to Check if Your PC Has an NPU Using Task Manager